 Topography, soil type, and available soil moisture are important factors in determining what plants will be found on a certain locality.
-The coarse, dry sand of the dune tops are ideal for deep rooted warm-season grasses including sand bluestem, prairie sandreed, switchgrass, little bluestem, and Indian grass.
+The coarse, dry sand of the dune tops are ideal for deep-rooted warm-season grasses including sand bluestem, prairie sandreed, switchgrass, little bluestem, and Indian grass.
 Dry interdunal valleys are characterized by finer textured sands, which tend to hold water closer to the surface.
 These areas are dominated with cool-season grasses such as wheatgrass and needleandthread.
-Although warm-season grasses such as blue grama, big bluestem, and little bluestem are also found on these areas.
-Forbs or broad-leafed plants are typically perennial in nature and may include milkweeds, sunflower, purple prairie clover, spurges, penstemons, pucoons, cacti, and members of the daisy, aster, and pea families.
-Low shrubs may include sand cherry, lead plant, poison ivy, Arkansas rose, soap weed, and wild plum thickets.
+Although warm-season grasses such as blue grama, big bluestem, and little bluestem are also found in these areas.
+Forbs or broad-leafed plants are typically perennial in nature and may include milkweeds, sunflowers, purple prairie clover, spurges, penstemons, puccoons, cacti, and members of the daisy, aster, and pea families.
+Low shrubs may include sand cherry, lead plant, poison ivy, Arkansas rose, soapweed, and wild plum thickets.

-Marsh communities typically are characterized as wetter than hay meadows, but are also found in flat areas between dunes.
-Plant species in these areas vary considerably from locality to locality depending on soil depth, constancy of water supply, and water quality.
-These areas are dominated by grass and grass like plants, including common reedgrass, reed canary grass, prairie cordgrass, cattails, bulrushes, and sedges.
+Marsh communities typically are characterized as wetter than hay meadows but are also found in flat areas between dunes.
+Plant species in these areas vary considerably from locality to locality depending on soil depth, the constancy of water supply, and water quality.
+These areas are dominated by grass and grass-like plants, including common reedgrass, reed canary grass, prairie cordgrass, cattails, bulrushes, and sedges.
 Forbs include swamp milkweed, smartweed, and several species of arrowhead.

 Go back land is classified as land that was farmed, but has been returned to native vegetation.
 During settlement, pioneers would readily till up dry, flat areas between dunes for planting crops.
-As farming became less profitable and less common throughout the more arid Sandhill regions, these areas were planted back to native species.
-Today these flat expanses of prairie are characterized by a dominance of little blue stem.
+As farming became less profitable and less common throughout the drier Sandhill regions, these areas were planted back to native species.
+Today these flat expanses of prairie are characterized by a dominance of little bluestem.
 Other warm-season grasses are present but in nominal abundance.